AdobeDocs/analytics.en/help/admin/admin/c-manage-report-suites/c-new-report-suite/t-rollups.md

 ---
 # Create a rollup report suite

-Steps that describe how to create a rollup report suite.

 >[!NOTE]
 >
 >[!DNL Reports & Analytics] is the only tool that supports rollup reports, and Adobe no longer recommends using rollups.
 See "[Report suite approaches](https://experienceleague.adobe.com/docs/analytics/admin/manage-report-suites/rollup-report-suite.html)" for alternatives.

+To create a rollup report suite:

 1. Click **[!UICONTROL Analytics]** > **[!UICONTROL Admin]** > **[!UICONTROL Report Suites]**.
 1. In [!UICONTROL Report Suite Groups], click **[!UICONTROL Add]** next to the **[!UICONTROL Rollups]** heading.